jlarmstrongiv/rcva/packages/core/README.md

 As `cva` does not yet offer a built-in method for Required Variants or Composing Components, neither do we.

-If the workarounds below do not solve your use-case, you are better off writing your own react component from scratch with `cva`.
+If the workarounds below do not solve your use-case, you are better off writing your own react component from scratch.

 #### Required Variants